So you’ve heard there’s a growing interest in employee pulse surveys – but why should you care?

 A tonne of research has been done into the psychology of employee engagement, helping to identify the fundamental factors, or ‘drivers’ as we will refer to them, which impact employee motivation in the workplace.

-How do I formulate my pulse survey questions to get the best feedback?
+How should you formulate your survey questions to get the best feedback?

 There are lots of different ways you can score or rate your feedback.
 One good method is by using a Likert scale.
 A Likert scale asks people to rate something on scale of 1 to 5, with 1 normally being ‘strongly disagree’ and 5 being ‘strongly agree’.